braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Deleting custom data

 As you build targeted campaigns and segments, you may find that you no longer need a custom event or custom attribute.
 For example, if you used a specific custom attribute as part of a one-time campaign, you can delete this data after [blocklisting it](#blocklisting-custom-attributes-custom-events-and-products) and remove its references from your app.
+You can delete any data types (such as strings, numbers, and nested custom attributes).

 To delete a custom event or custom attribute, do the following: